scipion-chem/docs/docs/plugins/fpocket/protocols/fpocket-prediction.rst

 FPocket pocket detection
 ###############################################################
 The main program of the `FPocket <https://github.com/Discngine/fpocket>`_  package is fpocket and it is integrated in Scipion-chem-fpocket as a protocol.
-This protocol takes a ``AtomStruct`` as an input and predicts its pockets based on its concavities (based on alpha-spheres) and electrostatics.
-The parameters in the form control the alpha-spheres creation and their posterior clustering.

 |